Learn how to excel in MIPS and read up on MACRA's other pathway, APMs.

 - Learn about advanced Alternative Payment Model (APM) options and requirements if you’re considering that pathway.

-- Be sure you're not exempt from MACRA: If you're in your first year of Medicare, care for
+- Be sure you're not exempt: If you're in your first year of Medicare, care for

 100 or fewer Medicare Part B patients, or have less than $30,000 in Medicare

-Part B revenues annually, you're exempt from participating in MACRA.
+Part B revenues annually, you're exempt from participating in MIPS.